Harsha-Ramesh-Naik/Parallel_OpenMpCUDA_KmeansAlgorithm/README.md

 # Parallel_OpenMpCUDA_KmeansAlgorithm
-Project: K-Means clustering Algorithm for Customer Segmentation (Parallelizing K-Means: Serial, OpenMP, and CUDA Approaches)
+Project: K-Means clustering Algorithm for Customer Segmentation (Parallelizing K-Means: Serial, OpenMP, and CUDA Approaches) (Programs which uses Parallel computing Concepts in order to speedup the execution time)

 a.
 Motivation of the project:
 • Businesses need efficient clustering methods for large datasets to enhance decision-making.